 My job, however, is to negate that as much as possible by providing suggestions for how to handle the things you can control and leave the rest up to me with confidence.
 I've also gathered a little list of the worst things you can do during your family photoshoot so you can be sure to avoid them and have a fun, memorable experience.

 Seriously, avoid them at all costs.
 I call them the "session-killers."
 Proceed with caution.

 1. Give an ultimatum.

 This may work in your discipline tactics at home, but in my experience, it's just a train wreck when it comes to photoshoots.
 Throw in a "hit your sister again and you're in time-out" -- during a photoshoot and you'll practically witness the crash and burn.
 Also, really?
 Are you going to put him in time-out in the middle of the session?
 Because chances are when he is done, even if the behavior is corrected, he's not going to suddenly bounce back in and be happy.
 On the contrary.

 Keep the energy positive.
 We're together for an hour and a lot can happen in that time.
 Kids might push some limits, especially at first, since they're in a new situation with new attention.
-Be open to they're energy -- heck, meet them there!
+Be open to their energy -- heck, meet them there!
 Let them know it's okay to run and spin and play-- I expect them to.
-If behavior is an issue, your discipline tactics are a family matter, but during your shoot, just realize that threatening and punishing will never = authentic connection and happy faces.
+If behavior is an issue, your discipline tactics are a family matter, but during your shoot, just realize that threatening and punishing will never yeild authentic connection and happy faces.

 2. Bring out your phone as a distraction